kubernetes-sigs/kustomize/examples/transformerconfigs/images/README.md

 EOF
 ```

 Run `kustomize build` and verify that the images have been updated.
+(The expect results of below should be 0, which means images had been updated successfully.)

 <!-- @build @testAgainstLatestRelease -->
 ```